Tsvetana Pironkova career statistics

 This is a list of the main career statistics of professional Bulgarian tennis player Tsvetana Pironkova.
-She has won one WTA singles title, a Premier-level Sydney International in 2014, while at the ITF Women's Circuit, she has won six singles titles.
-During the years, she progressed more in singles and made more significant results, reaching semifinal of the 2010 Wimbledon and quarterfinals of the 2011 Wimbledon, 2016 French Open and 2020 US Open.
+She won one WTA Tour singles title, at the Premier-level Sydney International in 2014, while at the ITF Women's Circuit, she won six singles titles.
+During the years, she progressed more in singles and made more significant results, reaching semifinal of the 2010 Wimbledon and quarterfinals of the 2011 Wimbledon Championships, 2016 French Open and 2020 US Open.
 On the WTA rankings, she has place of 31 as her career-high singles ranking, achieved in September 2010, while in doubles she has place of 141, reached in March 2009.
 As of March 2021, she earned more than $5m prize money.